-As in the past, the objectives will be met by monthly CTD measurements and year-long, continuous measurements from a subsurface mooring with temperature and conductivity (T/C) recorders placed at nominal depths of 20, 50, 100, 150, 200, and 250 m.
+Following past protocols, we propose monthly CTD measurements and year-long, continuous measurements from a subsurface mooring with temperature and conductivity (T/C) recorders placed at nominal depths of 20, 30, 60, 100, 150, 200, and 250 m.
 A (Wetlabs, Inc.) fluorometer is included at 20 m, to determine timing and duration of the spring and summer blooms.
 GLOBEC measurements show that the spring bloom extends from the surface to at least 20 m depth, but by early summer, the chlorophyll maximum is at ~20 m depth (Childers et al., 2005).
 The fluorometer emits an illuminated beam of light (at 470 nm) that stimulates chlorophyll in the beam path.
 The absorbed light excites the chlorophyll molecules, which emit light (fluoresce) at a 695 nm.
 The emitted light is detected by the fluorometer and the intensity of the fluorescence is proportional to chlorophyll biomass.
-(We emphasize that this chlorophyll measurement is only a relative measure of chlorophyll concentration.
+(Note that fluorescence is only a relative measure of chlorophyll concentration.
 Absolute values would require systematic water sample measurements over time and additional laboratory analyses to convert the fluorometer data to absolute chlorophyll concentrations.
 We believe that this extra effort and cost is not essential to our particular goals.)
-We also include two ISUS (In Situ Ultraviolet Sensor) sensors at 20 m and 150 m depth.
+We also include 1 - 2 ISUS (In Situ Ultraviolet Sensor) sensors at 20 m and at 150 m depth (if the instrument is available).
 These instruments optically determine nitrate based on the nitrate UV-absorption spectrum.
 This spectrum is unique for nitrate and it is resolved by the 256-channel ISUS spectrometer and interpreted by an algorithm developed by the Monterey Bay Aquarium Research Institute.
 The 20 m ISUS is within the euphotic zone and complements the fluorometer data.
 The 150 m ISUS will gauge the annual re-supply of nitrate to this shelf (and also Prince William Sound) through the annual exchange between deep shelf and slope waters (Royer, 1975; Weingartner et al., 2005).
-The deep inflow of nitrate is mixed to the surface in winter and is thereby available to phytoplankton at the onset of the spring bloom.
-These comparatively new sensors appear to provide sufficiently reliable data ($\pm 2 \mu M$) for a whole year [Whitledge, 2006].
+The deep water (and nitrate) is mixed to the surface in winter and is thereby available to phytoplankton at the onset of the spring bloom.
+ISUS sensors appear to provide sufficiently reliable data (+ 2 μM) for a whole year [Whitledge, 2006].
 The ISUS sensors are provided at no cost to this project because they were provided (and will be maintained) with support from the Alaska Ocean Observing System.

 The moored instruments and monthly CTD sampling schemes are complementary; one provides high vertical resolution at monthly time scales and the other provides high temporal resolution, but at coarser vertical spacing.
 The monthly CTDs provide redundancy in the event an instrument fails on the mooring.
-The GAK 1 monthly temperature and salinity are statistically significant predictors of monthly anomalies of the alongshelf baroclinic transport in the ACC (for from November - August; Weingartner et al. [2005]) so ACC transport anomalies are monitored indirectly from the GAK 1 data.
+The GAK 1 monthly temperature and salinity are statistically significant predictors of monthly anomalies of the alongshelf baroclinic transport in the ACC (from November - August; Weingartner et al. [2005]) so ACC transport anomalies are monitored indirectly from the GAK 1 data.